 There are businesses that have been operating through the years and businesses that have recently opened, and all have benefited from the development of the Argyle street cooperative.

 In 2016 the community challenged the traditional Chicago streetscape and revamped Argyle, transforming it into a shared street.
-Construction crews did away with the curbs, took away concrete and hand laid brick to create a street that encourages harmony between pedestrians, bikers, and drivers.
+Construction crews did away with the curbs, took away concrete and hand-laid brick to create a street that encourages harmony between pedestrians, bikers, and drivers.
 The shared concept allows cafes to extend outside their doors and provides a space for the summer “Argyle Night Market” where vendors and bands turn the street into a party.
 The summer block party runs during the months of July and August but one of the most lively days on the street in the winter is the Chinese New Year.